This is an example TSM node configuration file.

 #PresigGenGlobalLimit = 5000

-# Whether to allow running the protocol with optimization, possible values are: inMemory,
+# Whether to allow running the protocol with optimization, possible values are: none, memory, database.

 # More information: https://builder-vault-tsm.docs.blockdaemon.com/docs/mpc-protocols#dkls23